 Funding opportunities

-- Type of action: DIGITAL-SIMPLE DIGITAL Simple Grants
+- Type of action: DIGITAL-JU-CSA DIGITAL JU Coordination and Support Actions

 - Objective: GovTech4All brings together 21 leading GovTech organizations from 14 European countries to establish a cohesive GovTech ecosystem and market.
 Through innovative approaches like startup challenges and forward-looking procurement, the initiative aims to revolutionize public sector technology.
 GovTech4All drives cross-border GovTech incubators and focuses on three key pilots: securing cross-border data, assisting citizens with digital benefits, and innovating public procurement.